 The Chicago Lights Elam Davies Social Service Center helps meet the basic human needs of food, clothing, and a caring community for more than 1,600 adults annually who are hungry, homeless, or in transition.

-Chicago Lights Summer Day provides a safe place to learn and engage in academic classes and arts activities for 100 first through eighth graders for six weeks each summer.
+Chicago Lights Summer Day provides a safe place to learn and engage in academic classes and arts activities for 100 first through ninth graders for six weeks each summer.

 Chicago Lights Tutoring seeks to break the cycle of poverty through academic and emotional support for more than 400 students from low-income families.

-The Chicago Lights Urban Farm empowers youth and community residents in the Cabrini-Green neighborhood to have increased economic opportunities through access to organic produce, nutrition education, workforce training, and microenterprise development.
+The Chicago Lights Urban Farm empowers youth and community residents in the Near North—formerly Cabrini Green—neighborhood to have increased economic opportunities through access to organic produce, nutrition education, workforce training, and microenterprise development.

 For more information about Chicago Lights, visit the Chicago Lights website or contact Stacy Jackson (312.981.3562), Executive Director of Chicago Lights.